GiannisKeramidas/ML_practice/euroleague/README.md

 Euroleague
 ==============================

 Mixture of machine learning algorithms applied to categorizing Euroleague players.
+Directory structure is made with cookiecutter.

 Project Organization
 ------------